cyberbotics/webots/docs/blog/Webots-2023-b-release.md

 ## New Device Node

-A new node have been added to Webots: the [vacuum gripper](../reference/vacuumgripper.md)
+A new node has been added to Webots: the [vacuum gripper](../reference/vacuumgripper.md)

 You can see this new node at work in its demo world under `File > Open Sample World > vacuum_gripper.wbt`.